SmithWillSuffice/ohanga-pai/content/blog/29_ubinterested.md

 before when they were in debt to banksters.

+### The Subsidy for Capital

+In a nice peaceful friendly society, a UBI might be considered "not a bad thing".
+But it would still be unnecessary! for contrast, I would encourage people to look into the idea of *Le Salaire a Vie*.
+If you sort-of like UBI, I think the concept of a *Le Salaire a Vie* will completely cure you of your unconscious reactionary anti-worker tendencies.

+But a *Le Salaire a Vie*c can probably only take hold in an already peaceful socialist style of political economy.

+While we live under a state sponsored capitalist system, the UBI becomes a subsidy for capital.
+It gives people the means to purchase the output of the capitalists.

+> UBI is extreme pro-capitalism.

+I will give credit to anyone who admits this and loves UBI because they are a capitalist to their bones.
+Don't be surprised if soi dissant "progressive" Elizabeth Warren starts supporting calls for a UBI welfarist policy.

+<font style="color: #B87333;">"These poor workers who we unemployed are so
+retarded and useless we simply have nothing good for them to do, so we'll give them their UBI.
+Then they can afford to buy our crap."</font>

 ### How Does it Work Then in Alaska and Norway?

 Where UBI seems to work (to reduce extreme poverty) it is always the case someone